 Vanderbilt University

-Convening Faculty, Fellow, Grantee, PPC Member
+Convening Faculty, Fellow, Grantee, Planning Committee Member, Reviewer

 Dr. David Vago is Research Associate Professor and Director of the Contemplative Neuroscience and Mind-Body (CNMB) Research Laboratory in the Department of Psychology at Vanderbilt University.
 He is core training … MORE